 With foldable screen phones widely expected to mark the future, the mooted LG G Flex 2 will seemingly act as a middle ground between current bendable options and truly foldable handsets.

 “LG Electronics and LG Display are developing a ‘bendable’ smart phone, planning a next year release.
-It will allow the user to bend up to 90 degrees with force,” claimed sources out of LG’s native Korea told local news outlet ZDNet Korea.

 The original LG G Flex boasts a 6-inch 720p HD display which has a banana bend from top to bottom made possible by the screen’s plastic substrate.